The buildup of strongly barred galaxies in the TNG100 simulation: Methodology

-To aid in establishing the potential effect of bars in the evolution of their host galaxies in section~\ref{sec:evolution}, we introduce $\tnorm$ defined as the normalised time since the bar formation time i.e., \be t_{\rm norm}= (\tbar -t_{\rm lookback})/\tbar, \ee where $\tbar$ is the bar age (defined above) and $t_{\rm lookback}$ the lookback time.
+where $\tbar$ is the bar age (defined above) and $t_{\rm lookback}$ the lookback time.
 This time definition allows us to highlight the bar effects on the properties of their host galaxy. $\tnorm=0$ corresponds to $t_{\rm lookback}=\tbar$, whereas $\tnorm=1$ corresponds to $z=0 $ ($t_{\rm lookback}=0$).
 Negative values of $\tnorm$ correspond to times prior to the appearance of the bar and positive values of $\tnorm$ refer to times after the bar is already formed.